Indoor guideSmall-space gearNo guessed match

 First-session test

-Choose one kit that can be opened, used, cleaned, and stored in the same evening.
+Choose a path that can be opened, used, cleaned, and stored in the same evening.

 Do not overbuy

-Skip kits that need ventilation, large tables, loud tools, or permanent storage if space is tight.
+Skip kits that need unknown ventilation, large surfaces, loud tools, or permanent storage when the room cannot support them.

 1